 To safeguard your property’s value and health, it is crucial to kill mold as quickly as possible.
 First, be sure to have any property thoroughly inspected and tested to know what type of mold is present.
 Then, hire a trustworthy mold removal service to take care of the problem once and for all.

 GreenWorks has been protecting New Jersey properties from mold for over 20 years.
-We use the latest technology to inspect and test homes to find mold, mildew and determine the air quality.
+We use the latest technology to inspect and test homes to find mold and mildew, and determine the air quality.
 Our highly-trained technicians can also safely remove any mold from your home, so it is safe for your entire family to live in.

 Contact us today to schedule a home inspection and learn more about our mold removal services.